SathyaBhat/sathyabh.at/content/weekly-notes-11-2024/index.md

     * Little Arc - a small popup that shows a preview of the link and that can be nicely re-opened in the main browser in the right space
     * Split view - you can drag a tab to an existing tab and Arc will nicely tile the tabs within the same window - making it easy to reference and write documents, for example.
     * Whether I will continue to use Arc or fallback to Firefox remains to be seen but so far I've been pretty happy with it.
 * I'll be back in Sydney on Monday morning, working for a couple of days before taking off to Melbourne for the Australian Grand Prix.
 I can't wait!
-I've asked Jo to get some earprotectors since the F1 cars themselves aren't that loud anymore, the supporting races (F2, Porsche, SuperCars) are known to have loud cars.
+I've asked Jo to get some earprotectors - while the F1 cars themselves aren't that loud anymore, the supporting races (F2, Porsche Carrera Cup, SuperCars) are known to have loud cars.

 ### Music of the Week